openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 Our goals:
 ----------
-In this project we would like to see that the time required to add new configuration element to the system will not exceed XXX Miliseconds and we do not have a noticeable degradation when the system has more configuration entities.
+In this project we would like to see that the time required to add new configuration element to the system will not exceed XXX milliseconds and we do not have a noticeable degradation when the system has more configuration entities.